aochagavia/buy-me-a-beer/readme.md

 Must do:

 * Finish the basic functionality around buying me a beer:
-    * Allow the user to supply the beer price for the "Custom beer" product
-    * Allow the user to supply a nickname and a comment for any product
     * Actually trigger a payment through Stripe (or other provider)
 * Cleanup and sanity checks:
     * Comments should be ordered by creation date in home